-We value inventory at the lower of cost or net realizable value.
-Cost is determined on a first in first out basis.
-This policy requires us to make estimates regarding the net realizable value of our inventory, including an assessment of excess or obsolete inventory.
+We value inventory at the lower of cost or market (net realizable value).
+Cost is determined by the weighted average cost method.
+This policy requires us to make estimates regarding the market value of our inventory, including an assessment of excess or obsolete inventory.
 We evaluate inventory for excess quantities and obsolescence based on an estimate of the future demand for our product within a specified timeframe, and record an allowance to reduce the carrying value of inventory as determined necessary.
 The estimates we use for demand are also used for near-term capacity planning and inventory purchasing and are consistent with our revenue forecasts.
 If our actual demand is less than our forecast demand, we may be required to take additional excess inventory charges, which would decrease gross margin and adversely impact net operating results in the future.